top of page

 Seeking to reduce extremism, we advocate education, compassion and understanding as the best ways to help people see things differently and walk away from extremism.

 Are you Antifa?
 No, we are against ALL extremism and violence, because extremism and violence achieve nothing.
-We are completely non-political and while we are against racism, hatred and division, we believe the best way to solve any concerns is to sit down,
+We are completely non-political and while we are against racism, hatred and division, we believe the best way to solve problems is to sit down,

 look at the problems in society and look for solutions together.

 Will you help me if I'm still involved?
-Yes of course.
-We believe everyone is on a journey and we’re here to help, no matter what group you’re involved with or support.
-All we need you to do is want to walk away from extremism, commit to following advice offered
+Yes, of course.
+We believe everyone is on a journey, and we’re here to help, no matter what group you’re involved with or support.
+All we need you to do is want to walk away from extremism, and commit to following any advice offered

 With Help People Can Move On